dnusca/the-events-calendar-shortcode/readme.txt

 = What are the shortcode Options: =
 = Shortcode Options: =
 * Basic shortcode: [ecs-list-events]
-* cat - Represents event category [ecs-list-events cat='festival'] or specify multiple categories [ecs-list-events cat='festival, workshops']
+* cat - Show events from an event category [ecs-list-events cat='festival'] or specify multiple categories [ecs-list-events cat='festival, workshops']
 * limit - Total number of events to show.
 Default is 5. [ecs-list-events limit='3']
 * order - Order of the events to be shown.
 Value can be 'ASC' or 'DESC'.
 Default is 'ASC'.
 Order is based on event date. [ecs-list-events order='DESC']
 * date - To show or hide date.
 Value can be 'true' or 'false'.
 Default is true. [ecs-list-events eventdetails='false']